Mizan95/SQL1/README.md

 - **Git and GitHub:** An essential for version control, and sharing my SQL queries and overall data analysis.

 # My Approach
-My approach to this analysis was to implement a scalable and maintainable code base.
+My approach to this analysis was to implement a scalable and maintainable code base from the beginning.
 In other words, reduce the amount of redundant lines of code and enable efficient querying.
 The way I achieved this, was that I generated reusable modules of CTEs.
-These CTEs were the foundation of the main queries found within each SQL file (to the exception of file 1 where there is no CTE).
+These CTEs were the foundation of the main queries found within each SQL file (to the exception of file 1 where there was no requirement of a CTE).

-To make my code less error prone, these CTE modules handled joins, so there was no need to perform any joins in my main queries.
-This also reduced the chance of reference errors within my code base.
+These CTE modules handled joins between database tables.
+So, there was no need in my main queries to perform any of these kinds of joins.
+This reduced the possibility of reference errors within my code base.

+I used aggregation functions for key calculations.
+And to make the data more clear, I also used the ROUND function to remove any decimal values in salary data.

 # The Analysis
 Each query was aimed at investigating different aspects of the Data Scientist job market with a main focus on skills and salary.